YukiAtsusaka/YukiAtsusaka/README.md

 ### Hi there 👋

+## What I do🌴

+- 🐝 Studying political methodology and American politics.
+- 👸 Hosting the Rice Method Research Group in the department that I belong to

 <!--
 **YukiAtsusaka/YukiAtsusaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.